Programie/KeyboardMapper/README.md

 # Keyboard Mapper

-A tool for Linux desktops to map keys of a dedicated keyboard to specific actions.
+A tool for Linux desktops to map keys of dedicated keyboards to specific actions.

 [RSBasic](https://www.rsbasic.de) developed a similar application for Windows which got me to the idea of developing something like that for Linux.